How to Calculate Discounted Payback Period in Excel

 Using VLOOKUP Function

-• Following this, compute the Fraction Period (Years) using the ABS function below.
+• Calculate the Fraction Period (Years) using the ABS function as follows:

 =ABS(I6/I7)

-Here, the I6 and I7 cells represent the Last Negative Cash Flow and the positive Cash Flow in the Next Year.
+Cells I6 and I7 represent the Last Negative Cash Flow and the positive Cash Flow in the Next Year.

 How to Calculate Discounted Payback Period in Excel Using VLOOKUP and COUNTIF Functions

-• In turn, calculate the Payback Period (Years) by adding the values of the I5 and I8 cells.
+• Calculate the Payback Period (Years) by adding the values of cells I5 and I8.

 =I5+I8

-In this expression, the I5 cell points to the Negative Cash Flow (Years) while the I8 cell refers to the Fraction Period (Years).
+Cell I5 is the Negative Cash Flow (Years) while cell I8 is the Fraction Period (Years).

 How to Calculate Discounted Payback Period in Excel Using VLOOKUP and COUNTIF Functions

-Subsequently, your results should look like the screenshot shown below.
+The result should look like the screenshot below.

 How to Calculate Discounted Payback Period in Excel Using VLOOKUP and COUNTIF Functions